Grave New World (Discharge album)

-Grave New World is the second studio album by English hardcore punk band Discharge, released in 1986 by Clay Records.
+Grave New World is the second studio album by English hardcore punk band Discharge, released on 16 June 1986 by Clay Records.
 The album marks a radical stylistic change, with the band abandoning their previous hardcore punk style for a softer, and more accessible glam metal sound.
 The band split up in 1986, shortly after the album's release, but would end up reforming in 1990.